 As a result the flavors might become so strong and acidic that they will overwhelm other subtle flavors, such as the chocolate and nutty notes within the bean itself.

-12. Consider Using Coffee Beans That Are Natural
+Consider Organic Coffee Beans

 If you are particular about the flavors of your brew, then it is best to stick with organic coffees.